BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 };
 ```
 The `Connect` method is provided a slot which has `ReturnType` as its
-return type and `Arguments...` as its arguments types.
+return type and `Arguments...` as its arguments' types.
 The parameter pack
 makes it possible for a slot to have any given number of arguments of
 any desired type.
 This method is the core of the strong typing.

 For any signal you want to expose, you must implement the `ISignal` interface
-and provide the return and arguments types for the corresponding slot.
+and provide the return and argument types for the corresponding slot.
 The
 `ISignal::Connect` method returns a connection instance, which you can
 reference for later (in case you need to disconnect the slot, at some later
 point in time).
 In production code, connection to a signal will look